 Caution

 The fields needed for a correct integration with Employee Central Payroll are also mentioned explicitly together with the Recommendation icon.
-You can also refer to configuration guide of building block FK7(<YourCountry>) or to the appropriate Employee Data workbook, to learn more about these fields.
+You can also refer to configuration guide of building block FK7(<YourCountry>) or to the Employee Data workbook, to learn more about these fields.

 In case you do not use integration to Employee Central Payroll, you may ignore these fields!